lightscapevr/website/markdown/pointcloud.md

 For now, VR Sketch only reads the XYZ position and the color of each point.

-Rendering point clouds also works with Oculus Quest.
+Rendering point clouds also works with the Meta Quests.
 The point cloud data is sent over the wireless connection as needed.